This post may contain affiliate links. Read my full disclosure policy.

 In our catering business, we would often serve Frankies as mini tacos.
 Flavorful little Indian Tacos, always a huge hit!
 If going grain-free or gluten-free, you could easily turn the whole thing into a “bowl”, with the curry mashed potatoes (or basmati rice) as the flavorful base.

-If you have meat-eaters in your household, feel free to add chicken, which you could roast right alongside the cauliflower.
+If you have meat-eaters in your household, add chicken, which you could roast alongside the cauliflower.

 So, to be upfront, there are several components here.
 They all work together to create a beautiful balance of flavors, so pick a day when you have a little extra time.
 Read the recipe through, so you are clear on what you’ll need and the steps.
 It’s not hard and in the end, I promise it will be well worth it.